nuxeo/doc.nuxeo.com-content/src/userdoc/jsf-ui/managing-your-nuxeo-application/managing-users-and-groups.md

 {{#> callout type='info' heading='Default groups'}}

-Users must be in one of "members" or "administrators" the groups to be able to access content.
+Users must either belong to the "members" or "administrators" group to be able to access content.
 Power users must be in both the "power users" and "members" groups.

 {{/callout}}